svsvenu/svsvenu.github.io/_posts/2018-05-15-Native docker and openshift.md

 The application is a simple rest end point hosted by camel that uses netty as its http layer.
 It returns the string "Hello world" when invoked.it's not a applicaton that is "deployed" on a server in fact it comes bundled with an http layer, a la spring boot.
-The maven file for this project has three plugins that
+The maven pom file for this project has three plugins that do the following

 - Create a runnable jar
 - Create a docker image and push it up to docker hub
 - Pull down the docker image from docker hub and run it on open shift, also create a route

-## The bundler
+## The Bundler

 The very first step in the process is to build a jar file that is "runnable", The application itself is nothing more than a camel route, and a blocking camel main to keep it running.
 We are using the maven-assembly-plugin to